dr-matt-smith/evote-movie-2022-06-movie-db-table/README.md

   - replace `passpass` with the MySQL root password for your computer system

-- create a new folder `db` containing a PHP script `migrationsAndFixtures.php`

-- copy the contents of the `findAll()` method of class `MovieRepository` into file `db/migrationsAndFixtures.php`

-    - we'll complete this file later

 - create a new class `/src/MovieRepository.php` and make this empty class inherit from ` Mattsmithdev\PdoCrudRepo\DatabaseTableRepository`:

     ```php